dotmake-build/command-line/docs/README.md

 - There is no property initializer and the property type is a reference type (e.g. `public string Arg { get; set; }`).
   `string` is a reference type which has a null as the default value but `bool` and `enum` are value types which already have non-null default values. `Nullable<T>` is a reference type, e.g. `bool?`.
-- There is a property initializer but it's initialized with `null` or `null!` (SuppressNullableWarningExpression) (e.g. `public string Arg { get; set; } = null!;`).
+- There is a property initializer, but it's initialized with `null` or `null!` (SuppressNullableWarningExpression) (e.g. `public string Arg { get; set; } = null!;`).
 - If it's forced via attribute property `Required` (e.g. `[CliArgument(Required = true)]`).
 - If it's forced via `required` modifier (e.g. `public required string Opt { get; set; }`).